 - Requiring sex offenders to abstain from social media, internet, and other technologies (despite little evidence that registered sex offenders use these tools to perpetrate new sex crimes)

-While most would agree that all prevention styles are needed, many would also agree that priority needs to go towards doing what the facts indicate is effective.
+While most would agree that all prevention styles are needed, many would also agree that priority needs to go towards doing what the facts indicate is most effective.
 This means that the focus should be on primary, secondary, and tertiary prevention, in that order.
+Currently, it is backwards.

 That is what this site is all about: No victims in the first place.